Videos Login Subscribe Renew E-edition

 • Letters may be edited for clarity, spelling and grammar, without affecting the opinions expressed by the authors.
 The Plaindealer fact-checks letters as best as it can with the resources and time available.

-• Emailed letters are preferred for convenience to the editors, though mailed letters will also be considered.
+• Emailed letters are preferred due to staff resources, though mailed letters may also be considered.

 • To encourage participation by a variety of voices, we reserve the right to limit the frequency letters are published from an individual author.
 Authors may be limited to contributing once per month, as space allows.